 The Northeast area is an important nesting, feeding and resting area for resident and migrating waterfowl.
 The Lewis and Clark National Wildlife Refuge includes approximately 20 islands stretching over 27 miles of the Columbia River, from the mouth upstream nearly to Skamakowa, WA.
-The riverine islands contain tidal sand flats and marshes, forested swamps and upland pasture.
-These habitats support large numbers of waterfowl, gulls, terns, wading birds, shorebirds, and a variety of raptors and songbirds.
+The riverine islands contain over

+30,000 acres of tidal sand flats and marshes, forested swamps and upland pasture.
+These habitats support large numbers of waterfowl, gulls, terns, wading birds, shorebirds, and a variety of raptors and songbirds. islands and water dedicated to preserve, manage and safeguard migratory birds and other wildlife.
 This refuge has been protected with NATURAL and CONSERVATION OTHER RESOURCES designations in the Plan.

-The Northeast County also contains some rather small, but very important populations of wildlife such as eagles, hawks, owls and whitetailed deer, whose numbers should be protected wherever possible.
+The Northeast County also contains some rather small, but very important populations of wildlife such as eagles, hawks, owls and white-tailed deer, whose numbers should be protected wherever possible.